codeycsm/GifSearch/README.md

-# GifSearch
+# Gif Search

-Search Gif's from the Giffy API
+- Search for Gif from Giphy.
+- Download Gif's you want.
+- 25 Gif's by default but option to add more.
+- Get Gif's rated up to pg-13.